elihunter173/website/content/notes/ncsu/2f/csc230/index.md

 language specifics.
 Backends deal with the architecture specifics.
 The middle speaks a standard language.

-This let's the hardest parts (optimization) be handled in a repeatable way for different languages and architectures.
+This lets the hardest parts (optimization) be handled in a repeatable way for different languages and architectures.

 * Frontend: preprocessing, lexical analysis, parsing, assembler.